Exam results: What next?

-I don’t want to come to Imperial any more, please will you release me into clearing
+I don’t want to come to Imperial any more.
+Will you release me into Clearing?

 We are sorry that you no longer wish to come to Imperial.
-If you wish to enter into clearing to pursue gaining a place at an alternative institution, you can release yourself into clearing using your UCAS track up to the 31 August.
-After this date, you would need to write to Imperial’s admissions team to request that they release you into clearing.
+If you wish to enter into Clearing, you can release yourself into clearing using your UCAS track up to 10 September.
+After this date, you would need to write to Imperial’s admissions team to request that they release you into Clearing.